 You have to stop sewing before you reach the corner.

 So, when to stop?
 The distance to the quilt edge is equal to the width of the seam allowances.
-In my case the seam allowances are ¼ inch, so I should stop ¼ in from the edge.
+In my case, the seam allowances are ¼ inch, so I should stop ¼ in from the edge.

 If you are not sure where to stop make a mark on the quilt.
-It’s better to stop before the ¼ in point (even if you stop a few millimeters before) then to sew over it.
+It’s better to stop before the ¼ in point (even if you stop a few millimeters before) than to sew over it.
 If you sew past this point your corners will never look right.

-Fold the binding strip up diagonally to form 45 degree angle at the crease as shown in the image below (45 degree angle).
+Fold the binding strip up diagonally to form 45 degree angle at the crease as shown in the image below (45-degree angle).
 The binding strip should be exactly perpendicular to the quilt side you just sewed and the raw edge of the binding strip is exactly parallel to the other side of the quilt.

 Fold the strip down, so that fold is even with the top edge and the raw edges are lined up with the raw edges of the quilt again.